Bulkboek: History

 Bulkboek started in 1971 by issuing a series of reprints of famous Dutch literary works by publishers Patty Voorsmit and Theo Knippenberg.
-The Dutch term "bulkboek" refers to a cheaply made book, in newspaper or magazine format, not bound but stapled, and printed on newsprint--the cheap paper used for newspapers.
+The Dutch term "bulkboek" refers to a cheaply made book, in newspaper or magazine format, not bound but stapled, and printed on newsprint—the cheap paper used for newspapers.
 An annual series consisted of ten issues (which cost fl.
 1.50 a piece), and typically had novels, plays, and poetry, and two issues every year on a special theme or a specific writer's oeuvre.
 All had introductions written by specialists, and other material designed for self-study for students.
 They were sold by subscription, and made available particularly for the secondary school system, though private individuals could also subscribe.
 Knippenberg left the company in 1977, because in his opinion it had gotten too big.
 The earliest Bulkboeken were sold as tabloids, but that was changed to a magazine format, and later still they were issued as paperbacks.
 Between 1971 and 1999, it published more than 250 titles.

 The publisher teamed up with other organizations to promote the reading of literature among schoolchildren, including with literary contests.
 In the 1990s Bulkboek partnered with NOT, an educational TV broadcaster, to provide the textual material that accompanied literary school programs.

 In 1988 the organization founded a parallel foundation, "Bulkboeks Dag van de Literatuur", whose aim it was to start an annual day celebrating literature.
-The second such day was held in March of 1991 in The Hague, and was attended by fiction writers and poets, and 5,500 students from the Netherlands and Belgium.
+The second such day was held in March 1991 in The Hague, and was attended by fiction writers and poets, and 5,500 students from the Netherlands and Belgium.
 The third one was planned for 1993, and in October 1992 the foundation scheduled a one-day convention for teachers and librarians in Amsterdam.
 In the 1990s, due to the changes in literature education and the greater availability of cheap paperbacks, the organization stopped publishing on paper.
 Supported by the Nederlands Letterenfonds, Bulkboek moved to a digital format.
 In 1995, "Passionate Bulkboek" was founded, which organizes a number of literary events and festivals and is active in supporting education in the literary arts.